Extacia21/email_guard/README.md

    cd email-guard
 2. Create and activate a virtual environment:

-python -m venv venv
+- python -m venv venv
-venv\Scripts\activate   # Windows
+- venv\Scripts\activate   # Windows
-source venv/bin/activate # Linux/macOS
+- source venv/bin/activate # Linux/macOS

 3. Install dependencies:

-pip install flask
+- pip install flask

 4. Add a 1x1 transparent pixel image named pixel.png inside the project root.

-##Running the App
+### Running the App
-python -m flask --app email_guard.tracker:create_app run Access the dashboard at http://127.0.0.1:5000/
+- python -m flask --app email_guard.tracker:create_app run

-##Use the tracking pixel URL in emails:
+- Access the dashboard at http://127.0.0.1:5000/

-http://127.0.0.1:5000/track_open?email_id=unique_email_id
+- Use the tracking pixel URL in emails: http://127.0.0.1:5000/track_open?email_id=unique_email_id

-##Usage
+### Usage
-Embed the tracking pixel in your email HTML body like this:
+- Embed the tracking pixel in your email HTML body like this:
 <img src="http://your-domain-or-ngrok-url/track_open?email_id=recipient_unique_id" style="display:none;" alt="" />

-##How It Works
+### How It Works
-The /track_open endpoint serves a 1x1 pixel image.
+- The /track_open endpoint serves a 1x1 pixel image.

-When the recipient opens the email, the image is requested and the email ID and timestamp are saved in the database.
+- When the recipient opens the email, the image is requested and the email ID and timestamp are saved in the database.

-The / endpoint shows a styled dashboard listing recent email opens.
+- The / endpoint shows a styled dashboard listing recent email opens.

-##Future Enhancements
+### Future Enhancements
--Add scam detection for incoming/outgoing emails
+- Add scam detection for incoming/outgoing emails

--Support email delivery verification
+- Support email delivery verification

--User authentication and secure dashboard access
+- User authentication and secure dashboard access

--Pagination, filtering, and export options on dashboard
+- Pagination, filtering, and export options on dashboard

--Integrate with email sending scripts for automation
+- Integrate with email sending scripts for automation

-License
+### License
-MIT License © 2025 Extech
+- MIT License © 2025 Extech

-##Contact
+### Contact
-For questions or contributions, please open an issue or contact [extaciafakero@gmail.com].
+- For questions or contributions, please open an issue or contact [extaciafakero@gmail.com].
-Would you like me to help generate a full `.gitignore` or CI/CD config next?
+- Would you like me to help generate a full `.gitignore` or CI/CD config next?